-Hygge is a state of mind, which makes it a noun (even though it might seem like a verb in conversation).
-Described in the Oxford English Dictionary (OED) as a "quality of coziness and comfortable conviviality that engenders a feeling of contentment or well-being," it wasn't until recently that hygge was recognized as a literal term, when it was officially added to the OED in June of 2017.
+Hygge is a state of mind, which makes it a noun, even though it might seem like a verb in conversation.
+Described in the Oxford English Dictionary (OED) as a “quality of coziness and comfortable conviviality that engenders a feeling of contentment or well-being,” it wasn’t until 2017 that hygge was officially added to the OED.

 Where Did Hygge Originate?

 A Norwegian term, the concept of hygge originated in Denmark centuries ago in response to the harsh winters.
 Danish winters are marked by long periods of darkness, with the sun setting around 3 p.m. which means it’s dark more often than not this time of year.

 Instead of letting the winter blues get the best of them, the Danes invented hygge—and all of the heartwarming activities that go along with it—to combat the icky feelings that come from getting less sunlight and warmth during the day.
 It’s no surprise then that the holidays are considered the high times of hygge!